-From 1 July 2023, the number of work hours allowed during study terms and semesters will be capped at 48 hours per fortnight, during study terms and semesters.
+The number of work hours allowed during study terms and semesters is 48 hours per fortnight.

 You should regularly check your visa conditions to ensure your working hours align with what your visa allows.

-Typically, there are three forms of employment in Australia:
+Typically, there are three types of employment in Australia: